 A lack of account separation can have severe security repercussions as well.
 Even if you build a wall around your website, it may still be affected by other shared hosting accounts on the same server.
 For instance, a malware incident on one account may corrupt the entire server.

-Shared hosting has all the features you can expect for beginners.
-But as your WordPress site starts growing – you may want to consider an upgrade to VPS hosting.
+If you need cheap WordPress hosting, shared options have all the features you can expect for beginners.
+But as your WordPress site starts growing – you may want to consider an upgrade to VPS hosting plans.

 WordPress VPS Hosting